MLB Draft 2021: N.J.’s Jack Leiter, son of ex-Y...

 - News Article

-MLB Draft 2021: N.J.’s Jack Leiter, son of ex-Yankees, Mets pitcher Al Leiter, headlines latest list of top prospects - nj.com
+MLB Draft 2021: N.J.’s Jack Leiter, son of ex-Yankees, Mets pitcher Al Leiter, not No. 1 prospect, ESPN insider says - nj.com

 Summit, N.J.'s Jack Leiter, a Vanderbilt right-hander and the son of former New York Yankees and New York Mets pitcher Al Leiter, will be one of the top selections in the 2021 MLB Draft.